DocumentWDP-2

 Presentation - UI/presentation layer

-Use when: Your system follows a strict layered architecture and errors map to layers.
+Applicable when: The system follows a strict layered architecture and diagnostics map to layers.

 4.5 Mixed Approach

-You can mix component types!
-Choose what makes sense for each part of your system.
+Implementations MAY mix component types.
+The organizational structure SHOULD be chosen based on what makes sense for each part of the system.

 Example: